 It is worth noting that the Prince Albert Municipality has no SAMWU members.
 While IMATU remains the dominant union, MATUSA procured organisational rights at Prince Albert Municipality.
-They are, however not part of the Collective Bargaining Agreement and therefore not a member of the Local Labour Forum.
-The Municipality only hold Local Labour Forum meetings if there are agenda items to discuss as proposed either by IMATU or the Employer.
+They are,

 COMPONENT D: CORPORATE GOVERNANCE

 Corporate governance is the set of processes, practices, policies, laws and stakeholders affecting the way an institution is directed, administered or controlled.
 Corporate governance also includes the relationships among the many stakeholders involved and the goals for which the institution is governed.